sbabbi/variant/README.md

 ### Notes
 This is a stub implementation, critics and improvements are welcome.
 I only tested it on clang with `-std=c++1y`.
 Both `libstdc++` and `libc++` seems to be compatible (if you want to run the tests with the latter you need a version of `googletest` compiled with `libc++`).

+If you are going to use it in your project I suggest to edit the files to put the implementation inside a namespace of your choice.